 When I was 20, I was fortunate to spend six-months as a working student with an Olympic dressage rider.
 Because I had only ridden hunters and came with no previous dressage experience, I really wasn’t an ideal candidate, however, I’m pretty sure she was swayed by her other working student who said I was the only one that could carry two full water buckets, so I got the job.
 Unfortunately, I never really hit it off with my boss.
 After a long brutal Boston winter, I knew the exact moment when she decided to let me go.
-While I was repairing, or should I say patching, a fence again, she rode up to me on a horse, put her hand on her hip and watched me struggle.
+While I was repairing, or should I say patching, a fence again, she rode up to me on a horse, put her hand on her hip, and watched me struggle.
 This lasted for several minutes.
-Finally, I said “do you want to tell me how you would like this fence fixed, or do you want to tell me after I am done?”.
+Finally, I said, “do you want to tell me how you would like this fence fixed, or do you want to tell me after I am done?”.
 As soon as the words came out of my mouth, I knew I was doomed.
 This was so disrespectful!
 I was young, but there is no excuse.
 Even though she let me go, I do have the utmost respect for her.
 She was a single mom working in a tough business.
 At this time, the big money was with the hunters and jumpers than in the dressage discipline.
 With that said, any good hunter rider worth their salt has a dressage foundation.
 (After I had left, I learned that she had hired her German trainer’s young daughter.
 Word was, she didn’t work at all).
 It was during the winter at this farm, when I adopted my first dog, Trapper.

-My Mom didn’t have an issue with shipping a horse home, but she did tell me not to bother coming home if I had dog in tow.
-You see, I had a history of adopting unwanted pets; a pregnant cat, a three-legged dog and while my parents were out of town a $25 pony that had been destined for the killers.
+My Mom didn’t have an issue with shipping a horse home, but she did tell me not to bother coming home if I had a dog in tow.
+You see, I had a history of adopting unwanted pets; a pregnant cat, a three-legged dog, and while my parents were out of town a $25 pony that had been destined for the killers.
 At a young age, I realized it was easier to ask for forgiveness than it was to ask for permission.
 Not necessarily a good thing.
 This was one of those times.

 I can vividly remember standing in the kitchen having a heated discussion with my mother about “that dog!” (why is it “mom” when things are good, and use the word “mother” when situations escalate?).
-Trapper was sitting on my bags that were piled on top of a picnic table in the screened porch.
+Trapper was sitting on my bags that were piled on top of a picnic table on the screened porch.
 He wagged and wiggled his butt while looking through the window.
 He tilted his head every time someone glanced at him.
 For the moment, Trapper was in the way station and not allowed to enter.
 In the tone of Ron Weasley’s mother, my mom lectured me for ignoring her explicit instructions with regards to “that damn dog”.
 Trapper found not being accepted in an adoring manner was confusing.
 At some point, this small dog won the argument with big brown eyes, he found the softness in my Mom’s heart.
 She ran out of argument and begrudgingly, Trapper was allowed to stay.

 At this time, I was a bit adrift.
 Took some college courses and did poorly.
 When looking through The Chronicle, I found another horse job in New York.
 In retrospect, this was a great job.
-They paid well, gave me a car, medical and on top of this, I had free board on my horse, fox hunting privileges and was provided a cottage.
+They paid well, gave me a car, medical and on top of this, I had free board on my horse, fox hunting privileges, and was provided a cottage.
 The owners were hard workers and good people.
 As horse jobs go, this was an exceptionally good arrangement.
-Even Trapper liked living on the 300 acre farm in Duchess County.
+Even Trapper liked living on the 300-acre farm in Duchess County.

 The day broke down to morning barn chores and then legging up 3-5 horses in the afternoons.
 During hunting season, the weekends were all about turning out the horses (which means grooming them till they gleamed) and then cleaning them up while everyone was at the hunt breakfast.
 One New Year’s Day, I gave 23 baths.
 The horses were clipped so they dried off quickly and that particular day, winter hadn’t set in yet.
 I had a system and used a lot of coolers.
 I also hustled my butt off.